Finishing Our 10 Week Italy Trip With A Stay In Serene Sorrento

 The apartment on the hill was located between two actual hotels (Cristina and Grand Art Paradiso).
 We checked out both hotels to find they offered bar service (with coffee) and dinner.
 This gave us an easy option for a trip out if we didn’t want to go all the way down the hill.

 We preferred the Grand Art Paradiso above us and went up a few times.
 It provided a break for us on the one rain day when we didn’t want to negotiate the hill.
 We were also pleased on one occasion when their shuttle driver took pity on us walking up and offered us a ride.
-This would be a hotel we might consider if we wanted a view the next time.
+This would be a hotel to consider if we wanted a view the next time.
 With hourly shuttles, a full restaurant, a pool and lots of lounging space, this may give us both a view and convenience.
 We might trade off on space and quiet.

 Relaxing At The Mediterraneo Hotel

 The White Bar offered pre-dinner drinks and appetizers.
 Since our last visit they had built the Sky Bar on the roof but it was only open on Sunday nights.
 Drinks and jazz with a great view were a sophisticated way to watch the sun set.
-Unfortunately at this time of year the sun sets behind the cliff rather than out at sea but it was still romantic to sit and watch the sky redden.
+Unfortunately at this time of year the sun set behind the cliff rather than out at sea.
+But it was still romantic to sit and watch the sky redden.
 The sax player was good and made the evening even better.
 Pietro and Francesco played hosts, flitting from group to group ensuring everyone was having a good time.

 Walking Into Serene Sorrento